xqwustc/xqwustc.github.io/_pages/about.md

 # 🔥 News
+- *2025.06.18*: &nbsp;🎉🎉 My PhD Thesis "Toward Efficient and Generalizable Collaborative Metric Learning Algorithms" (in Chinese) has been selected as the Distinguished Dissertation Award of Chinese Academy of Sciences (totally 100 papers) (中国科学院百篇优博论文)
+- *2025.06.18*: &nbsp;🎉🎉 Our team (MR-CAS) won the 1st place award in CVPR 2025 Workshop on Compositional 3D Vision (C3DV 3DCoMPaT-200, Coarse-Grained GCR Track)
+- *2025.06.12*: &nbsp;🎉🎉 Our team (MR-CAS) won the 1st place award in CVPR 2025 Competition for Fine-grained Video Understanding (EgoVis HoloAssist Challenges: Mistake Detection Track).
 - *2025.05.20*: &nbsp;🎉🎉 I have been nominated as ICLR Notable Reviewer 2024.
 - *2025.05.02*: &nbsp;🎉🎉 Three papers have been accepted by ICML 2025.
 - *2025.02.20*: &nbsp;🎉🎉 One papers have been accepted by TPAMI 2025.

 <!-- - *2024.06.08*: &nbsp;🎉🎉 One paper has been accepted by T-PAMI 2024.
 Congrats to all! -->
 <!-- - *2024.05.2*: &nbsp;🎉🎉 Three papers have been accepted by ICML 2024 (One is Spotlight).
 Congrats to all! -->